Martin Coogan (hurler): Playing career

-Wexford put an end to Kilkenny's hopes of retaining the title in 1968 in the Leinster championship, however, the Noresiders bounced back the following year with Coogan collecting a fifth Leinster medal.
-Cork faced Kilkenny in the subsequent 1969 All-Ireland final and revenge for 1966 was foremost in the minds of the Kilkenny team.
-Early in the game it looked as if the Leesiders would triumph over their great rivals once again, however, five points from Kilkenny in the last seven minutes gave Coogan a third All-Ireland medal.
+While Wexford ended Kilkenny's hopes of retaining the Leinster championship title in 1968, the team won the 1969 provincial championship and Coogan collected a fifth Leinster medal.
+Cork faced Kilkenny in the subsequent 1969 All-Ireland final.
+Early in the game it looked as if Cork would triumph over their rivals once again, however, five points from Kilkenny in the last seven minutes gave Coogan a third All-Ireland medal.

-1971 saw Coogan capture a sixth provincial medal as Kilkenny began to assert their dominance over Wexford.
-The Leinster champions later played Tipperary in the only eighty-minute All Ireland final between these great rivals.
-After a thrilling and exciting game Tipperary emerged the victors on a score line of 5–17 to 5–14.
+1971, saw Coogan capture a sixth provincial medal as Kilkenny began to assert their dominance over Wexford.
+The Leinster champions later played Tipperary in the only eighty-minute All Ireland final between the sides.
+Tipperary emerged the victors on a score line of 5–17 to 5–14.

-In 1972 Coogan won a seventh Leinster title following a victory over Wexford in a replay of the provincial final.
+In 1972, Coogan won a seventh Leinster title following a victory over Wexford in a replay of the provincial final.
 Once again, Cork provided the opposition in the 1972 All-Ireland final, a game which is often considered to be one of the classic games of the modern era.
 In the game itself Coogan came on as a substitute as Kilkenny came from behind to win the game comfortably.
 This was Coogan's last major success, and he retired from inter-county hurling in 1973.